Prediction of several Co-based La$_3$Ni$_2$O$_7$-like superconducting materials

-The discovery of cobaltate superconductivity dates back to 2003, when superconductivity with a transition temperature of 3 K was first reported in the layered cobaltate Na$_x$CoO$_2$H$_2$O~\cite{takada2003superconductivity}.
-Its superconducting pairing symmetry has not yet been confirmed and tends to be an unconventional superconductor~\cite{mazin2005critical}.
-However, the precise control required for the Na concentration and water content in this material makes it challenging to achieve a single-phase sample~\cite{lynn2003prb}.
-More recently, by substituting CoO$_2$ with CoSe$_2$ as the conducting layer, researchers successfully synthesized Na$_2$CoSe$_2$O, which exhibits a superconducting transition temperature of 6.3~K~\cite{chengJACS2024}.
-Although the material shows unusual physical properties, such as quasi-two-dimensionality, low carrier concentration, and an exceptionally high upper critical field, recent research has suggested that it likely exhibits conventional superconductivity~\cite{wu2025weak}.
-Despite these advances, high-temperature unconventional superconductivity has not yet been established in cobaltates, leaving a conspicuous absence relative to other 3$d$ transition‑metal oxides.
-Strong-correlation theory is crucial for elucidating the superconducting mechanism in nickelates and for probing other unconventional superconductors with similar electronic structures.
+The discovery of cobaltate superconductivity dates back to 2003, when superconductivity with a transition temperature of 3 K was first reported in the layered cobaltate Na$_x$CoO$_2$$\cdot$H$_2$O~\cite{takada2003superconductivity}.
+In this compound, the pairing mechanism remains unclear~\cite{mazin2005critical}, and single crystals are difficult to synthesize~\cite{lynn2003prb}.
+Subsequently, the field expanded to include materials structurally analogous to iron pnictides, such as the ``122"-type LaCo$_2$B$_2$ ($T_c \approx 4$~K)~\cite{mizoguchi2011prl} and the ``111"-type LaCoSi ($T_c \approx 4$~K)~\cite{he2021inorgchem}.
+More recently, Na$_2$CoSe$_2$O has been synthesized and found to exhibit a superconducting transition temperature of 6.3~K~\cite{chengJACS2024}.
+Although this material shows an exceptionally high upper critical field, recent work suggests that it likely hosts conventional superconductivity~\cite{wu2025weak}.
+Ref.~\cite{HuAPS2021} predicts Co-based superconducting platforms with Co$^{2+}$ in tetrahedral and trigonal-bipyramidal environments, yet the predicted superconducting phases have not been realized experimentally.
+Despite these advances, high-temperature unconventional superconductivity has not yet been established in cobaltates, leaving a conspicuous gap relative to other 3$d$ transition-metal oxides.
+In this broader search for new Co-based superconducting or correlated-electron platforms, La$_3$Co$_2$O$_7$ (LCO) is particularly intriguing: it has been synthesized previously as an $n=2$ member of the La–Co–O Ruddlesden--Popper series for catalytic and oxygen-electrode applications~\cite{huan2019intrinsic,nagy2025based}, but its low-temperature electronic and magnetic properties remain essentially unexplored.